calico/baskerville/docs/transfer/transfer.md

 ### Step 5.
 Parameter Json File

-Similar to Borzoi training, arguments for training learning is also indicated in the params.json file.
+Similar to Borzoi training, arguments for training learning is specified in the params.json file.
 Add a additional `transfer` section in the parameter json file to allow transfer learning.
-For transfer learning rate, we suggest lowering the lr to 1e-5 for fine-tuning, and keeping the original lr for other methods.
+For transfer learning rate, we suggest lowering the lr to 1e-5 for full fine-tuning, and keeping the original lr for other methods.
 For batch size, we suggest a batch size of 1 to reduce GPU memory for linear probing or adapter-based methods.
 Here's the `transfer` arguments for different transfer methods.
-You can also find the params.json file for Locon4 in the `data/params.json`.
+You can also find the params.json file for Locon4 in the `params.json`.

 **Full fine-tuning**:
 ```